avarghesein/-NIX/Raspberry Pi II (Buster)/MinimalNetworkBandwidthMonitor.md

 ## Periodic Flushing of Usage Data to Disk (To circumvent System Crashes)

 Add the below to /etc/rc.local, to flush the bandwidth usage data to disk (in every 10mins).
-This to handle avoid usasge dataloss during system crashes.
+This to avoid 'bandwidth usage' dataloss during any system crashes.
 By default DarkStat, only flush data when the system/service is gracefully shutoff/restarted.

     #!/bin/sh -e